 After about 1 km we reached the sea wall—good to get some sea breeze with real waves hitting the defences harmlessly—but surprisingly few birds.
-We saw a Peregrine Falcon taking on a Western Osprey—and more of the rock thrushes.
+We saw a Peregrine Falcon taking on an Osprey—and more of the rock thrushes.
 This area was peaceful and a world away from the busy port, but this may not last—ground leveling was ongoing and future construction seems assured.

 I remembered “Garbage Dump Gully” (30.644194, 122.058660) and suggested we give it a try.
 No can do—it is now walled off and the guard firmly locked the gate in our face.
 What a pity—the hollow, with its dripping spring and pools, is a magnet for migrating birds.
 It was not only one of the best spots for birding on Lesser Yangshan but also one of the best birding spots in the entire Shanghai region.
 We tried the back route, now “developed for tourism” so also fenced off, derelict and inaccessible.
 The locals informed us the hill opposite (30.633940, 122.057731) with a large transmitter station on top is equally closed.
 We did not try Temple Mount (30.639778, 122.048256), another formerly outstanding site.